samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/StatusCodes/1XX_Informational.md

 ## `100 Continue` 深入讨论
-1. The 100 Continue status code, in particular, is a bit confusing.
-It’s intended to optimize the case where an HTTP client application has an entity body to send to a server but wants to check that the server will accept the entity before it sends it.
-2. We discuss it here in a bit more detail (how it interacts with clients, servers, and proxies) because it tends to confuse HTTP programmers.
+We discuss it here in a bit more detail (how it interacts with clients, servers, and proxies) because it tends to confuse HTTP programmers.

 ### Clients and `100 Continue`
 1. If a client is sending an entity to a server and is willing to wait for a `100 Continue` response before it sends the entity, the client needs to send an `Expect` request header with the value `100-continue`.